MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 A Communication Site is generally used to communicate from a smaller group to a larger group.
 For this reason, Communication Sites are often used in Intranets.

+### Content Query Web Part

+The Content Query Web Part (CQWP) is a web part available in Classic SharePoint that allows rolling up of content across lists and sub sites.
+The content returned is limited to only the site collection the web part is in.
+This web part has been replaced by the Highlighted Content web part in Modern SharePoint which gets around the site collection limitation.

 ### Crawled Property

 A Crawled Property is one of the basic units of the Search Schema.
 They are created automatically by the SharePoint Search Indexer (or Crawler) when it is discovering content that can be searched.
 The information stored in Crawled Properties is made available in queries by mapping them to Managed Properties.